Darialyphia/roguelite/docs/DESIGN_DOCUMENT.md

 Abilties: each general possesses unique abilities, which may include passive effects, activated powers, or buffs.

-### Movement and Combat

-Mobility: Generals can move on the board like any other unit, spending 1 AP per tile.
+Generals can move and attack like any other unit on the board.

-Combat: Generals can attack enemy units, providing players with an additional source of damage and interaction on the board..

 ### Spellcasting Anchor